 Keep in mind that trying to woo someone who has no interest in you isn’t wise either; if nothing else, give him or her some space if he or she tells you s/he’s seeing someone else already.

-If neither of these strategies appeal to you, don’t be afraid to make yourself stubborn and analyze the things objectively and choose your rational mind instead of emotions.
+If neither of these strategies appeals to you, don’t be afraid to make yourself stubborn and analyze things objectively and choose your rational mind instead of emotions.